 Research has time and time again proven this idea.
 That whether it’s keto, intermittent fasting, paleo, and so on, although these diets may each have certain psychological and physiological benefits - none of these diets or methods have any "special fat loss effect."
 They instead work by making it easier for you to eat less calories.

-There are a few factors you need to get right in order to optimize your cutting diet to lose fat, and are mainly how much of the following you consume on a daily basis:
+There are a few factors you need to get right in order to optimize to lose fat, and are mainly how much of the following you consume on a daily basis:

 So how exactly do you optimize each of these factors for fat loss?

 If you want to maximize fat loss while minimizing muscle loss, then you have to pay close attention to how many calories you’re intaking.
 And in this case, more is definitely NOT better.

 Research indicates that a moderate calorie deficit that enables you to lose around 0.7% of your bodyweight per week (~1lb of weight loss per week for most people) is ideal.
 In fact, a more aggressive calorie deficit was shown to hinder fat loss as opposed to accelerate it.
 Although you may lose more weight with a larger deficit, we want to maximize FAT loss rather than WEIGHT loss.
 Focusing on the latter will just lead to a "skinny-fat" physique with little muscle definition.

 And if you’re unaware of what your calorie intake should be, a good starting point and something recommended from a 2014 paper by Eric Helms and colleagues, is to simply "multiply your bodyweight (in lbs) by 13."

 So for a 170lb individual, your daily calorie intake would be somewhere around 2210 calories per day (170 x 13 = 2210 calories).

 Although this won’t be spot on for everyone, you can start with that and then increase or decrease your calories based on how your weight loss progresses throughout the next little while.